Posterior Urethral Valves

 Patients with PUV require long-term monitoring of their renal function with urologists and nephrologists given the lifetime risk of progression to end-stage renal disease, with up to ½ developing renal failure by early adulthood.

-Our specialists in the Northwestern Medicine Transitional Urology Program are fellowship-trained in the most up-to-date reconstructive techniques and management strategies for this condition.
+Our specialists in the Northwestern Medicine Congenital Urology Program are fellowship-trained in the most up-to-date reconstructive techniques and management strategies for this condition.